Trovemaster/TROVE/docs/source/theory.rst

 where the vector :math:`\mathbf{t}_{i,\lambda'}` has been introduced.
 If the :math:`\mathbf{t}_{i,\lambda'}` vectors are known then we can solve this equation to obtain the :math:`\mathbf{s}_{i,\lambda'}` vectors.

-At this point further technical details of how to solve equation :eq:`chain_s_t` will not be given and instead the interested reader is referred to the TROVE paper [2]_ for more information.
+At this point further technical details of how to solve equation :eq:`chain_s_t` will not be given and instead the interested reader is referred to the TROVE paper [TROVE]_ for more information.
 Instead a qualitative description will be given.

 Sorensen [Sorensen]_ showed what values the various components of the :math:`\mathbf{t}_{i,\lambda'}` vectors have, consistent with Eckart conditions, which achieve optimum separation of rotational and vibrational motion.
 Equation :eq:`chain_s_t` can then be solved numerically.
 Components of the :math:`\mathbf{s}_{\lambda,i}` and :math:`\mathbf{t}_{i,\lambda'}` are expanded as a power series in :math:`g_n({\xi_n})` (from equation :eq:`func_of_xi` above) to a given order (this is what the integer after \verb|kinetic| refers to in the TROVE input file).
 When these power series are substituted into equation :eq:`chain_s_t` and coefficients up to a given order are collected, a system of linear equations is obtained of form :math:`\mathbf{T}\mathbf{x} = \mathbf{b}`.
 The systems of equations can be set up and solved numerically by making use of the fact that values of :math:`\mathbf{t}_{i,\lambda'}` are known.